OpenSAGE/opensage.github.io/posts/roads_how_boring/part_1_taking_stock.md

 ![End cap (skewed)](./end_cap_skewed.png)

-In [the next post](/blog/roads-how-boring-part-2-inspecting-the-map-file) we'll find out how this road network is stored in the map file.
+In [the next post](/blog/roads-how-boring-part-2-inspecting-the-map-file) we'll try to find out how this road network is stored in the map file.